USDD (USDD) Price: Price Index and Live Chart | The Block

-USDD (USDD) currently has a price of $1.00035 and is down -0.024% over the last 24 hours.
-The cryptocurrency is ranked 75 with a market cap of $725.7M.
-Over the last 24 hours, it saw $10.3M of trading volume.
+USDD (USDD) currently has a price of £0.79 and is up 0.86% over the last 24 hours.
+The cryptocurrency is ranked 74 with a market cap of £574.9M.
+Over the last 24 hours, it saw £8.8M of trading volume.
 The token has a circulating supply of 725.3M tokens out of a total supply of null tokens.

 USDD is a stablecoin cryptocurrency that is pegged to the US dollar, maintaining a stable value.
 It offers stability by being backed by an equivalent amount of US dollars held in reserve.
 Users can trade USDD on cryptocurrency exchanges and use it as a medium of exchange for online transactions.
 With USDD, users can potentially avoid challenges associated with traditional banking systems and benefit from the transparency and security provided by blockchain technology.